What is sales prospecting?

 Conversation intelligence: Gong, Chorus

-What AI-assisted prospecting enables:
+What automated sales prospecting with GTM Workspace enables:

 Metric | What It Measures | Red Flag Indicator |